ardaku/whoami/README.md

  - Get the user's username
  - Get the user's preferred language(s)
  - Get the devices's hostname
- - Get the devices's "pretty" or "fancy" name
+ - Get the devices's "pretty hostname" or "fancy name"
  - Get the devices's desktop environment
  - Get the devices's OS name and version
  - Get the devices's platform name